martin-arvidsson/martin-arvidsson.github.io/index.md

 #### Research interests

 Much of my research centers on how individuals come to influence one another, and how individuals in interaction bring about different collective outcomes (e.g., segregation, inequality).
-In this research, I combine the principles of analytical sociology with the tools and data from computational social science.
+In this research, I combine the explanatory principles of analytical sociology with the tools and data from computational social science.

 #### Recent publications